Assistance programs Berks County Pennsylvania and Reading.

 There is also Energy Bill Case Management and Assistance with heating and utility bills.
 Or get Volunteer Transportation to Medical Appointments.
 They are located at 200 West Spring Street, Boyertown, PA 19512 (610) 367-6957.
 Read more on Boyertown Area Multi-Service programs.

 Salvation Army: Reading and Berks County Corps, which is headquartered at 301 South 5th Street, Reading, PA 19602, and phone number is (610) 373-5208, is an international organization that is committed to helping people in need of crisis intervention.
 In Reading, the Salvation Army organization provides assistance in paying everyday bills, help for meeting basic needs through energy bill or rent assistance, prescription medication, free food and clothing distribution.
+They also arrange free gas cards or transportation for people with no money that need a job.

 The Salvation Army also offers disaster services.
 There are also volunteers and free item giveaways, such as free Christmas gifts from Angel Tree, back to school supply programs as well as Thanksgiving meals.
 Find details on Salvation Army programs in Berks County.